 How Long Do Architectural Shingles Last?

-Roof shingle quality is only one part of the equation.
+Roof shingle quality is only one part of the roofing equation.
 Most roofs fail earlier than they should because of poor installation.
-The way the entire roofing system is put together has a direct impact on its lifespan, from small details like proper nailing patterns to larger concerns such as how valleys and flashing are installed.
+The way the entire roof system is put together has a direct impact on its lifespan, from small details like proper nailing patterns to larger concerns such as how valleys and flashing are installed.

 30-Year Architectural Roof Shingles